 Second-party intent data

-Second-party data type is particularly useful as it bridges the gap between the limited scope of your own first-party data and the broader reach of third-party data (which we’ll talk about later on).
+Second-party data bridges the gap between your limited first-party data and the broader reach of third-party data.

 Key sources of second-party intent data